Braves vs. Red Sox Player Props Betting Odds

-Player props are available for Ronald Acuna Jr. and Rafael Devers, among others, when the Atlanta Braves host the Boston Red Sox at Truist Park on Tuesday at 7:20 PM ET.
+Ronald Acuna Jr. is among the players with prop bets available when the Atlanta Braves and the Boston Red Sox meet at Truist Park on Wednesday (at 7:20 PM ET).

 Bet on this matchup or its props with DraftKings!